 All introductory (100-level) courses are open to first-year students.
 All students are encouraged to consider a Philosophy course early in their college career as an opportunity to develop skills in reasoning and argument, explore a new field, and expand intellectual perspective.
 Completion of a 100-level course or a First-Year Seminar taught by a philosopher entitles a student to enroll in any Philosophy course at any level.
 Any student completing an introductory level course should feel encouraged to explore all other course offerings in the department.
 Prospective majors in philosophy should enroll in an introductory-level course in their first year, although students may begin the program in their sophomore year.
 For advising help, contact Prof. Gary Mullen (email@example.com).

 Students planning to major in Physics should take PHY 111 and MATH 111 followed by PHY 112 and MATH 112 (or a higher level math sequence) in their first year.

-Students interested in the Dual-Degree Engineering Program should absolutely attend the dual-degree advising session and make an appt. to discuss their plans with Dr. Yoshihiro Sato (email@example.com), our dual-degree advisor.
-There are fifteen engineering majors students can pursue across our four affiliate programs, so prospective dual-degree students should absolutely discuss their plans with Dr. Sato and their academic advisor to ensure they are enrolled in the correct sequence of courses that will transfer to their intended engineering major.
+Students interested in the Dual-Degree Engineering Program should attend the dual-degree advising session and make an appointment to discuss their plans with Dr. Yoshihiro Sato (firstname.lastname@example.org), the dual-degree advisor.
+There are fifteen engineering majors that students can pursue across our four affiliate programs, so prospective dual-degree students are highly encouraged to make an appointment with Dr. Sato and their academic advisor to ensure they are enrolled in the correct sequence of courses that will transfer to their intended engineering major.
 As with all students, prospective dual-degree students must enroll in a First Year Seminar, complete the first-year writing requirement, and complete a second language along with the other general Gettysburg College curricular requirements.